 If you ask a typical Jewish teen to name a Jewish food, don’t be surprised if their answer is… pizza!
 Why?
 Because that’s what temples have been feeding their hungry teens for decades — it’s easy and filling.
 But at Beth El, we take a different approach.

 Dinner is not an addition to the education teens receive at Beth El, but a part of it.
-Our dinners are planned, cooked, and served by our own teen community, who not only find great joy in doing so but also take great pride in it.
+On selected Monday nights, our dinners are planned, cooked, and served by our own teen community, who not only find great joy in doing so but also take great pride in it.
 Our dinners are homemade, healthy, and nutritious, and even offer something for our teens to take home with them — new cooking skills.